uxuycom/uxuy-docsite/docs/uxuy-connect/metamaskstandard.md

+---
+sidebar_label: "integrated MetaMask Standard (Beta)"
+sidebar_position: 8
+---

-# Already integrated with MetaMask Standard  (Beta)
+# integrated MetaMask Standard (Beta)

 Based on your request, I'll rephrase the content in the image using more professional open-source project terminology: